 Practicum and Capstone

-The capstone/practicum courses is the final course in the paralegal studies program.
+The capstone/practicum course is the final course in the paralegal studies program.
 This course will provide students with an opportunity to demonstrate proficiency as a paralegal in two ways.
 First, through the practicum, students will demonstrate the ability to apply coursework in an actual law office setting, similar to participating in a virtual internship.
 Second, students will demonstrate their proficiency in legal reasoning through the capstone research and writing assignment.

 Official transcripts from every high school or college attended (GED) – unless you have an AA degree (not AAS)